IOTechSystems/edgebuilder-xpert-demo/shipMonitoring-demo/README.md

-# WinGD Demo Tutorial: Set up Edge Xpert Ship Monitoring Demo through Edge Builder
+# Edge Xpert Ship Monitoring Demo with Edge Builder
 ## Overview
 This demo provides a pair of appDefinition file **app-def-config.json** and corresponding docker-compose file **docker-compose.yml** to deploy EdgeXpert services by Edge Builder and automatically set up Ship Engine Monitoring configs.